ElectroAAC/electro/README.md

 Contributions are more than welcome.

-Pull requests should be made to the <strong>develop</strong> branch as that is the working branch, <strong> master </strong> is for release code.
+Pull requests should be made to the <strong>develop</strong> branch as that is the working branch, <strong> main </strong> is for release code.
 ## 👤 Author

 <h3> <b> Waliston Belles </b></h3>